JSONB support for semi-structured data

 data ? 'cpu' in the WHERE clause.

-The expression above can be used with a multi-column index (e.g., adding
+This expression can also be used with a multi-column index, for example, by

-DESC as a leading column).
-Note, however, that to enable index-only scans, you
+time DESC as a leading column.
+Note, however, that to enable index-only

 data as a column, not the full expression